Thomas Jefferson Speaks to YOU,

 their discretion.

-one which shall stipulate freedom of
+a declaration of rights, I mean one which shall stipulate freedom of religion, freedom

-religion, freedom of the press, freedom of commerce against monopolies, trial by juries in all cases, no suspensions of the habeas corpus, no
+of the press, freedom of commerce against monopolies, trial by juries in all cases, no suspensions of

-standing armies.
-These are
+the habeas corpus, no standing armies.
+These

-fetters against doing evil which no honest government should decline.
+are fetters against doing evil which no honest government should decline.

 I have sworn upon the altar of God